alexlabbane/Spigot-ChristmasManhunt/README.md

 To start the game as Krampus, simply type the command `/hunter add <player name>`.
 Then, running `/kill` will cause Krampus to respawn at their designated starting point.
 To become a Speedrunner again, use the command `/hunter remove <player name>`.

 For Krampus, the goal of the game is to kill the Speedrunner before the presents can be delivered.
 To help with this, Krampus has some special items/abilities to be aware of.
-For all of these abilities, I recommend trying them out a couple of times in game to see how the work first, but descriptions are provided below.
+For all of these abilities, I recommend trying them out a couple of times in game to see how they work first, but descriptions are provided below.

 ### Tracking Compass